Updated: May 2026.

 Four focused weeks is enough.

-Week 1 - Export your current invoices and VAT codes.
+Week 1 - Export your current invoices and IVA codes.
 Clean the product list.

 Week 2 - Pick a provider, create the company profile, import customers and items.